MicrochipTech/unicens-linux-daemon/cfg/README.md

 It may be very useful to activate/deactivate certain connections (applies to `<SyncConnection>` and `<AVPConnection>`).
 Reasons to do so are:
-- Save network bandwidth - If all connections together consume more bandwidth as the network can handle, switching off unused streams can free the needed space.
+- Save network bandwidth - If all connections together consume more bandwidth than the network supports, switching off unused streams can free up the needed space.
 - Having multiple sources - Connections can only be established, if there is exactly one source available.
 However, if a source is switched off, another source may be activated instead.
 - Safely shut down audio connections to avoid plopping sound.